redhotvengeance/redhotvengeance.com/_posts/2012-09-03-out-of-the-ashes.markdown

 (Depending on your server/host, you may need to add extra exports that point at the appropriate gem/lib/bin folders.)

 When new code is pushed to the repo, the post-recieve hook will copy the latest version of its contents to the GIT_WORK_TREE path.
-This path is where your Jekyll environment is set up (obviously requires ruby and bundler support).
+This is where your Jekyll environment is set up (obviously requires ruby and bundler support).
 The hook will then install any necessary gems with bundler, and execute the Jekyll build, placing the compiled site files in the public-facing web directory, ready for the world to see.
 Sweet, sweet automation.

 ## The Beginning of Things